For student athletes and their parents, a college sports scholarship is the holy grail.

 Some 53 percent of all student athletes accepted to a Division I school receive some level of athletic scholarship, while 56 percent of student athletes at Division II schools receive at least partial athletic aid.

-Scholarshipstats.com provides a breakdown of how much individual colleges and universities across the country awarded to students in athletic scholarships in 2014-15, the most recent year for which data is available.
+Scholarshipstats.com provides a breakdown of how much individual colleges and universities across the country awarded to students in athletic scholarships in 2014-15, the most recent year for which data are available.

 High school athletes can also use the database created by FastWeb.com to match available scholarships to their personal profile.